Does the subject heading sound amusing?

 Many regions around the globe are facing water scarcity.
 These elephants use their trunks and feet to dig waterholes which allows them to survive during the drought season.
 These water holes not only serve the elephants but are also used by other species especially when they face harsh habitats.

 Elephants trample forests and dense grassland making room for smaller species to co-exist.
-This clearance allows more light to reach the ground that promotes the growth of new plants.
+This clearance allows more light to reach the ground which promotes the growth of new plants.

 This habit of uprooting trees transform savanna into grasslands.